biocommons/hgvs/doc/quick_start.rst

 Create an VariantMapper instance
 @@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@

-Mapping variants between genomic (g.), transcript (c.), and protein (p.) sequences is performed by an instance of :py:class:`hgvs.variantmapper.VariantMapper`.
+Mapping variants between genomic (g.), transcript (c.), and protein (p.)  sequences is performed by an instance of :class:`hgvs.variantmapper.VariantMapper`.
 As with the parser, you need only one instance per session.

 Variant mapping and validation requires access to external data, specifically exon structures, transcript alignments, and protein